Fees & Payment

 Concurrent Teacher Education Program (CTEP) Fee InformationStudents enrolled in the Concurrent Teacher Education program are expected to study on a full time basis.
 This means students enrol in a minimum of 2.5 credits per session over at least two of three sessions offered each academic year.
 UofT Scarborough is on a trimester system.
-This allows students to complete their studies over five years when admitted directly from high school, and over 4 years when admitted after their first year of University study.
+This allows students to complete their studies over five years.
 CTEP students are charged a sessional full time program fee (flat rate).
 The program fee can be found on the Student Accounts website at www.fees.utoronto.ca

 Under some conditions a student may be permitted to study on a part-time basis.
 Students must discuss this with the CTEP Coordinator.
-Students permitted to enrol in less than 1.5 credits in a session must immediately report this to the Registrar’s Office.
+Students permitted to enrol in fewer than 1.5 credits in a session must immediately report this to the CTEP Coordinator.
 This is necessary to ensure that program fees are adjusted correctly.
 In order to avoid financial consequences, these changes should be made and reported during the 100% refund period.
 These dates are listed on the Student Accounts website.

 CTEP students, who decide to drop their course load to fewer than 1.5 credits in a session during the 100% refund period, will have fees reassessed as listed below: